SteveDoyle2/pyNastran/README.md

  * additional OP2 tables
  * improved F06 reader (the OP2 reader is still better)
  * 20 new BDF cards
+ * Large Field format writing
  * much improved GUI with transient support (real only), a results sidebar, logging, and scripting support
+ * additional readers/converters to/from various other formats (e.g. STL, Cart3d, Panair) as well as some GUI support
+ * Python 2/3 support with a single code base

 As always there are many bug fixes and many new tests.

+Additionally, there have also been many API changes.
+It's a frustrating step, but pyNastran is adopting PEP-8.
+Where possible, old methods will be maintained until v0.8, but that is not always possible.

 ## Download Page
 Google Code no longer supports new downloads.
 As such, the download page will now be located at  [Sourceforge](https://sourceforge.net/projects/pynastran/files/?source=navbar).
 The much improved dev version of the [GUI](https://github.com/SteveDoyle2/pynastran/wiki/GUI) is located there.  v0.6.1 and earlier releases will still be located at Google Code (at least for now).